apptimistco/asn/rfc.md

 having that pattern.
 Otherwise, USER is a UTF-8 hexadecimal encoding of the 32-byte public encryption key that may be abbreviated to as few as 8 characters.

+A leading forward slash references the service user; so, `/news/today.svg` is an alias to `~SERVICE/news/today.svg`

 GLOB may have forward slash ("/") hierarchy with `*` and `?` expansion characters to match repository names (e.g. `asn/hel*` for `asn/hello`)